thinkb4/a-walk-in-react/day_02.md

 }
 ```

-This is a valid React component, it can be imported into other compontents and be reused.
+This is a valid React component, it can be imported into other components and be reused.
 But let's look at the output of doing so:

 ```javascript
 function Card() {